-Before Christmas, I found this chocolate peanut butter balls recipe pictured in my Family Fun magazine.
-Anna Hammari sent it in, and I think she won some kind of prize for it.
-I have never been able to make chocolate covered peanut butter anything come out quite right, so I tried this recipe with skepticism.
+Before Christmas, I found this chocolate peanut butter balls recipe in my Family Fun magazine.
+I have never been able to make chocolate covered peanut butter anything come out quite right, so I tried the recipe with skepticism.

 I didn’t mess them up, and they were gone in about a day.
 These chocolate peanut butter balls are creamy, diet-grieving, bites of heaven.
 You can’t eat just one.

-Especially in the season of chocolate peanut butter eggs, I long for some chocolate peanut butter goodness.
+Especially now, in the season of chocolate peanut butter Easter eggs, I am longing for some chocolate peanut butter goodness.
 Actually, now that I write that, I think I stashed a Reese’s egg in the back of the entertainment center.

-- In a medium bowl, combine the peanut butter and butter and stir with a wooden spoon until evenly blended.
+- In a medium bowl, combine the peanut butter and softened butter with a wooden spoon until well blended.
 Add the powdered sugar and stir until the mixture has the consistency of sticky play dough.

 - Use a double boiler to melt the chocolate chips with the shortening, stirring frequently.
-If you’re using different types of chocolate (such as milk and dark or milk and white), melt them in separate batches.
-White chocolate doesn’t contain cocoa butter, so it requires extra shortening.
-The Family Fun people used 2 tablespoons for semisweet chips, and 3 tablespoons for white chocolate.
-(Alternately – you can melt chocolate chips in the microwave if you zap them for 15-20 seconds at a time and stir thoroughly after each time.
-It’s riskier than a double boiler, but it’s easier, too.)
+If you’re using two different types of chocolate (such as milk and dark or milk and white), melt them in separate batches.
+White chocolate doesn’t contain cocoa butter, so it will require extra shortening.
+You will need 2 tablespoons of shortening for semi-sweet chocolate chips and 3 tablespoons for white chocolate.

 Reader Tip: Use leftover melted chocolate to coat pretzels, or pour it into candy molds and add chopped nuts or dried fruit.